Phileosopher/commonplace/bible-2_historical.md

 13. David fetches the ark, Uzzah touches the ark (2 Samuel 6:1-15)
 14. David gets more wives and children, David retaliates against the Philistines twice
 15. David prepares to move the Ark, the priests and Levites move the Ark, the Ark is moved to Jerusalem, Michal has contempt for David (2 Samuel 6:12-23)
-16. A tent is established for the Ark, David performs Psalm 105 and 96, David commits Asaph and his brothers to minister to God
+16. tent is established for the Ark, David performs Psalm 105 and 96, David commits Asaph and his brothers to minister to God
-17. David wants to build a temple for God, God makes a covenant with David, David's prayer of thanksgiving (2 Samuel 7)
+17. David wants to build a Temple for God, God makes a covenant with David, David's prayer of thanksgiving (2 Samuel 7)
 18. David defeats the Philistines, Moabites, Hadadezer, and Arameans, David dedicates the spoils and gifts from King Toi to the Lord, list of David's officers  (2 Samuel 8)
 19. Ammonite king disrespects David's messengers, David defeats Ammon and Aram (2 Samuel 10)
 20. the capture of Rabbah (2 Samuel 12:26-31), four battles against the Philistines (2 Samuel 21:15-22)